armahpen/PillCart-1/replit.md

-✓ **Expanded product inventory from 34 to 52 products with newly uploaded product images** ✓ **Matched authentic product images with catalog prices and proper categorization** ✓ **Added major pharmaceutical brands: Tylenol, Motrin, Aleve, Claritin, Pepto-Bismol, and more**
+✓ **Expanded product inventory from 34 to 52 products with newly uploaded product images** ✓ **Matched authentic product images with catalog prices and proper categorization** ✓ **Added major pharmaceutical brands: Tylenol, Motrin, Aleve, Claritin, Pepto-Bismol, and more** ✓ **Cleaned product catalog by removing specific products and duplicates as requested** ✓ **Optimized product card layout with 4 products per row and zoomed-out image display**

 ## User Preferences